Sir John Banks, 1st and last Bt.1

 Consanguinity Index=0.4%

-Lady Louisa Thynne was born on 25 March 1760.1 She was the daughter of Sir Thomas Thynne, 1st Marquess of Bath and Lady Elizabeth Cavendish-Bentinck.1 She married Heneage Finch, 4th Earl of Aylesford, son of Heneage Finch, 3rd Earl of Aylesford and Lady Charlotte Seymour, on 18 November 1781.1 She died on 28 December 1832 at age 72.1
+Lady Louisa Thynne was born on 25 March 1760.1 She was the daughter of Thomas Thynne, 1st Marquess of Bath and Lady Elizabeth Cavendish-Bentinck.1 She married Heneage Finch, 4th Earl of Aylesford, son of Heneage Finch, 3rd Earl of Aylesford and Lady Charlotte Seymour, on 18 November 1781.1 She died on 28 December 1832 at age 72.1

-As a result of her marriage, Lady Louisa Thynne was styled as Countess of Aylesford on 18 November 1781.
 From 18 November 1781, her married name became Finch.
+After her marriage, Lady Louisa Thynne was styled as Countess of Aylesford on 18 November 1781.

 Children of Lady Louisa Thynne and Heneage Finch, 4th Earl of Aylesford